No Greater Love (1996 film): Plot

 In 1912, aboard the RMS Titanic, the wealthy Winfield family heads to the United States; 20-year-old Edwina enjoys her engagement to Charles Fitzgerald and she is surrounded by her parents Kate and Bert, her brothers George and Teddy, and younger sister Alexis, who is celebrating her sixth birthday.
-One night, the ship hits an iceberg and soon starts to sink.
+On the night of April 14, the ship hits an iceberg and soon starts to sink.
 While heading to the life boats, panic breaks out and Alexis is nowhere to be found.
 Kate convinces Edwina to go into a boat with Teddy and stays behind herself to look for Alexis.
 After the sinking, Edwina is able to lift George from the water and they are eventually saved by RMS Carpathia.
 Edwina, George and Teddy soon find out that Alexis has survived the disaster, but that their parents and Charles didn't.

 Upon arriving in Boston, Edwina tries to adjust to a normal life, but the traumatic experience has a great effect on her.
 She is advised to send the children away to their aunt, but she is determined to raise them alone, not wanting to neglect the family newspaper company.
 George is planning on dropping out of high school to become a theater director and Alexis runs away from home for a night when she learns that her mother had a chance to go on a lifeboat, but chose to stay with her husband.
 Edwina refuses a proposal from a man named Ben Jones, explaining she still isn't over the death of her fiancée.
 Ten years go by.
 George was forced to go to Harvard University and later had to take over the newspaper.
 Edwina is mad at him for ignoring his responsibilities for the theater.
 She eventually decides to sell the newspaper and allows George to follow his dream and become a professional stage director.